upeguiborja/g.foo.bar/the-cake-is-not-a-lie/README.md

 | 1 | 🟥🟥🟨🟪🟪🟨🟥🟥🟨🟪🟪🟨 | 🟥🟥🟨🟪🟪🟨║🟥🟥🟨🟪🟪🟨 |
 | 2 | 🟨🟥🟥🟨🟪🟪🟨🟥🟥🟨🟪🟪 | 🟨🟥🟥🟨🟪🟪║🟨🟥🟥🟨🟪🟪 |

 As you can notice, __¡The rotation doesn't affect the splitting at all!__.
 This is important because now we dont have to care for the _"padding"_ of the cake slices.
+Another important consideration to be taken into account is if a non sliceable cake sould be considered as _1 slice_ of cake